harness/developer-hub/docs/infra-as-code-management/workspaces/provision-workspace.md

 2. Select the **IACMTerraformPlugin**.

-3. Provide the Name and Timeout, and select the command `init`.
+3. Provide the name and timeout, and select the command `init`.

 4. Repeat the above steps for **plan-destroy** and **destroy**.